 For the Forward, I review Ayelet Waldman’s latest novel, asking some deeper questions about how holocaust fiction will change as the number of living survivors dwindles.

-A historical novel, the Russian literary critic Georg Lukács argued, should reach only as far backwards as the era of the author’s grandparents.
+A historical novel, the Hungarian literary critic Georg Lukács argued, should reach only as far backwards as the era of the author’s grandparents.
 That is because novelists build not balanced panoramas, but rather individual portraits.
 Real human beings are unrealistic, because they are improbably idiosyncratic.
 Only contact with witnesses gives writers the thick detail they need to make the zany plausible.
 As Holocaust survivors die, this problem becomes acute for its would-be literary chroniclers.
 In 2004, a little over a million survivors were living, and that number has steadily dwindled.
 Witnesses are particularly crucial in the case of the Holocaust, artistic representations of which have often seemed suspect; the French Jewish philosopher Emmanuel Levinas once denounced Holocaust art as turning “the Passion of Passions… into the vanity of an author.”
 Survivors not only feed the writer’s imagination but also morally authorize it.

 Here is the rest.